NISYSLAB/Emory-BMI-GSoC/README.md

 **Overview:** This project aims to develop a graphical user interface (GUI) for any deep learning model development and visualization of outcomes based on the existing TensorFlow functions.
 This interface will act just like a simulator similar to MATLAB.

 **Present Status of the work:**
 Preliminary work has been done on GUI development as part of the GSoC 2019.
 Please see the GitHub link for details.
-There are very few organizations that are also working on the development of almost similar kinds of tools.
+There are very few organizations that are working on the development of almost similar kinds of tools.
 [Deep Cognition](https://deepcognition.ai/) is one of them.
 They charge for their services.

 **Proposed method:**
 Each operation, such as convolution, transpose convolution, pooling, and ReLu, will be as blocks.
 All the blocks should have drag-down properties.
 The parameters of each block will change as per the requirement.
 See previous code for details.